 Stovepipe Wells is on the north end of Death Valley, near the Mesquite Sand Dunes.
-It's the place I like to stay best, for both its simplicity and affordable price.
+It's both simple and affordable.

 The motel at Stovepipe Wells has a restaurant, swimming pool, and (extremely limited) Internet access.
 There's also a small store and gas station across the street.
 They also have camping, including an RV park.
 It's about a half hour's drive from the Oasis at Death Valley Resort.

 Panamint Springs Lodging

 You'll have to drive 35 miles west of Stovepipe Wells and about 60 miles from Furnace Creek.
 To get there, you have to drive over Emigrant Pass, which is 5,318 feet elevation (1.6 km).